zPodFactory/zpodfactory.github.io/docs/faq/faq.md

 ## How to configure product licenses ?

-Right now only VMware vCenter licenses are added to a deployed instance, we hope to add more products in the future.
+Right now only VMware vCenter licenses are added to a deployed zPod, we hope to add more products in the future.
 (NSX will be next one to be supported)

 !!! info
     Please refer to the following related sections for setting up the download engine correctly and use it: